 - Certificate and reference letter from the company on completion

-- Local SIM card, a mobile phone and a transport card
+- Local SIM card and a transport card

 - Flights – as an ATOL bonded company, Oyster can book flights for you